vapourlang/vapour-website/src/pages/LSP.md

 - `warn`: severe warnings that result in the code not being transpiled to R
 - `hint`: hints to improve code
 - `info`: informational messages

+Remove a severity to not have messages of that severity shown in your editor.